WINNING OF THE WEST: 1775-1850

 Does the lesson content help to increase students' knowledge of various cultural and ethnic

+groups?
 The unit's objectives, generalizations, and main ideas indicate that in addition to the

 historical figures mentioned, who are mainly White, information about contemporary Native